tobiasbriones/machine-replacement-model---ep/README.md

 - By default, the example found in Taha's book from the machine replacement section comes set with this app.
-Moreover, you might find that the example in the book has an error in the decision for the stage 3 with t = 5!
+Moreover, you might find that the example in the book has an error in the decision for stage 3 with t = 5!

 - The [samples module](./src/js/machine-replacement-samples.mjs) also has an example from [this source (AARF paper)](https://www.mbsresearch.com/files/journals/2017/July/_current_2017_Aug_BIJuMqzmjVgbate.pdf).